Flag of Yamalo-Nenets Autonomous Okrug

-The flag of Yamalo - Nenets Autonomous Okrug consists of a blue field charged with a white crown ornament (seen also on the flag of Nenets Autonomous Okrug) and a red strip near the bottom.
+The flag of Yamalo-Nenets Autonomous Okrug consists of a blue field charged with a white crown ornament (seen also on the flag of Nenets Autonomous Okrug) and a red strip near the bottom.
 The flag was officially adopted on 28 November 1996.

 History

 The flag of Yamalo-Nenets Autonomous Okrug was officially adopted on 28 November 1996.

 Design

-The flag consists of a blue field with a red strip and a white Tyumen crown design on the lower part of it.
+The flag consists of a blue field with a red strip and a white Khor Lambey design on the lower part of it.

 Similarity

 The white crown design on the flag is also seen on the flag of Nenets Autonomous Okrug.